radiomicsgroup/liver-SALSA/README.md

 ## Content

+- The folder `codes` contains the pre-processing, inference and post-processing parts of the pipeline:
     - `SALSA_stepONE.py`: code that contains the functions to load and preprocess the data.
     - `SALSA_stepTWO.py`: code for running our trained model on the preprocessed data and to save and postprocess the final mask.
     - `run_SALSA.py`: code to run the pipeline.

 Download the model's weights from Google Drive or Hugging Face and place in the `models` folder